varunguda/MERN-ECommerce-Project/README.md

 # Usage

 In case you would like to try out different roles that are available on ManyIN such as Seller or Admin, feel free to drop a mail on varunsaiguda999@gmail.com.

+Also note that there is pretty much work to be done on website's responsiveness.
+Hence, it is recommended to access site on a desktop or a wider screen.